utku-guclu/hydration-tracker/README.md

     npm run dev
     ```

-3. Access the app in your web browser at [http://localhost:3000](http://localhost:3000).
+3. Access the server in your web browser at [http://localhost:3000](http://localhost:3000).

 ## Usage